 - Split System: SRK-ZMXA, SRF-ZMXA, SRK-ZMA, SRK71ZMA

 - Ceiling: FDEN-VF (Ceiling suspended), SRR-ZJ (Ceiling concealed)

 - Ducted: FDUM50VF

-As mentioned, you do have to have an outdoor unit large enough to power all indoor units, and up to 6 rooms are compatible.
+Keep in mind you need to have an outdoor unit large enough to power all indoor units, and up to 6 rooms that are compatible.
 The main benefit of linking them all to one outdoor unit is that you minimise the outdoor footprint of your cooling needs.
-Simpler installation and minimising cost also come into it, but keep in mind you will have to pay for up to six rooms!
-In any case, this represents a convenient option if you have more than one room that needs cooling.
+Simpler installation and minimising cost also come into it.
+But don’t forget that you’re still paying up to six rooms worth of cooling!

 You may also be interested in:

 Is a Mitsubishi Heavy Industries air conditioner worth the money?

 Mitsubishi Heavy Industries may not be a name synonymous with consumer air conditioning, but the fact is it possibly produces the largest range of air conditioners among the bigger brands.
 Among split system, floor mounted, ceiling mounted and even ducted air conditioning, there are multiple different categories and an even bigger choice of cooling capacities.
 MHIAA has everything from a small bedroom to a whole house covered, with capacities from about 2.5kw to 20kw.